Sponsored by the Office of the Vice President for Research, the Support to Promote

 When to apply

-SPARC Graduate Research Grant applications are due in November each year.
+SPARC Graduate Research Grant applications are due in in the fall each year.
 The call

 for applications is generally made early in the fall semester.
 You can access the